GANSeg: Learning to Segment by Unsupervised Hierarchical Image Generation: Experiments

 \subsection{Mask Coverage}

 Since the datasets used in \cite{hung2019scops, liu2021unsupervised} are too small for training a GAN (see limitations) we only use the sufficiently large CUB-2011 \cite{liu2015faceattributes} and Flowers \cite{Nilsback08} dataset.
 To nevertheless compare with SCOPS \cite{hung2019scops} we retrain their model.
-We use the ground truth masks and the required saliency masks on our train/val/test split with their default parameters and report the results.
+We use the ground truth masks and the required saliency masks on our train/val/test split with their default parameters.
 Furthermore, we compare our results with the unsupervised foreground-background segmentation methods that already report on these datasets.
 Note that these methods focus on foreground-background segmentation instead of part segmentation.
-Their approach is tailored for this task while it is rather a byproduct for us.
+Their approaches are tailored for this task while it is rather a byproduct for us.

-As shown in Table~\ref{tab:fg_iou}, our model outperforms both, the unsupervised part segmentation method and the foreground segmentation methods, demonstrating our better mask coverage.
-We also provide the foreground mask IoU on the Taichi dataset in Table~\ref{tab:taichi}.
-We outperform all methods in terms of IOU (mask coverage) and are comparable in terms of MAE (mask center position) even though they use additional information, such as saliency maps and videos.
+As shown in Table~\ref{tab:fg_iou}, our model outperforms the unsupervised part segmentation methods with better mask coverage, and is comparable with the dedicated foreground segmentation methods.
+On the most challenging Taichi dataset, we outperform all methods in Table~\ref{tab:taichi} in terms of mask coverage (foreground IOU) even though they use additional information, such as saliency maps and videos.